-We intend to continue to invest in our business so that we can capitalize on our market opportunity.
-We intend to continue to invest in sales and marketing to grow our sales team, expand our brand recognition and optimize our channel partner network.
-We also intend to continue to invest in our research and development team to build additional functionality and enhance existing functionality in our Platform to extend our capabilities as our success is dependent on our ability to further our technological leadership.
+We will continue to invest in our business so that we can capitalize on our market opportunity.
+We will continue to invest in sales and marketing to grow our sales team, expand our brand recognition and optimize our channel partner network.
+We will continue to invest in our research and development team to build additional functionality and enhance existing functionality in our Platform to extend our capabilities as our success is dependent on our ability to further our technological leadership.
 Additionally, we plan to evaluate strategic acquisitions of businesses and technologies to expand and enhance the functionality of our Platform.